-These synopses are what we would consider to be “chicken tests” – in other words, a first draft of notes that requires minimal time and effort to produce and ensures that we are both on the same page.
+These synopses are what we would consider being “chicken tests” – in other words, the first draft of notes that requires minimal time and effort to produce and ensures that we are both on the same page.
 The fundamental benefit of producing a chicken test synopsis is that if the client thinks it needs tweaking or editing before creating the complete piece, it can be easily rectified.

 Once the client has signed off on the synopsis, we arrange an interview to discuss the details of the synopsis and extract the client’s expertise.
 This will ensure that the content is of high-quality, educational and relevant to specific buyer personas.

 At this point, the client can share their knowledge and expertise without reserve to help guide the content strategy and creation process.

 Our writers will interview the client (they usually get a grilling) to find out everything there is to know about the topic in question.
 It’s incredibly important for us to really understand the client’s product and customers to create content that resonates.